andrewclark-unity3d/newman-reporter-json-latency-summary/readme.md

 Install:

-This package is not published.
 To use, run the command

-npm install path/to/reporter-directory
+npm i -g newman-reporter-json-latency-summary

 ---